Hanford Reach National Monument

 The Hanford Reach National Monument is a national monument in the U.S. state of Washington.
 It was created in 2000, mostly from the former security buffer surrounding the Hanford Nuclear Reservation.
 The area has been untouched by development or agriculture since 1943.
-Because of that it is considered an involuntary park.
+For this reason, it is considered an involuntary park.

-The monument is named after the Hanford Reach, the last non-tidal, free-flowing section of the Columbia River in the United States, and is one of eight National Monuments administered by the U. S. Fish and Wildlife Service; part of the monument within the Hanford Site is also managed by the Department of Energy.
+The monument is named after the Hanford Reach, the last non-tidal, free-flowing section of the Columbia River in the United States, and is one of eight national monuments administered by the U. S. Fish and Wildlife Service; part of the monument within the Hanford Site is also managed by the Department of Energy.
 President Bill Clinton established the monument by presidential decree in 2000.
-In May 2017, the Interior Department announced that Hanford Reach was one of 27 National Monuments under review for possible rescinding of their designation.
+In May 2017, the Interior Department announced that Hanford Reach was one of 27 national monuments under review for possible rescinding of their designation.

 Ancestors of the Wanapum People, Yakama Nation, Confederated Tribes of the Colville, Confederated Tribes of the Umatilla Reservation and the Nez Perce used the land for hunting and resource collecting.

 Geographically, the area is part of the Columbia River Plateau, formed by basalt lava flows and water erosion.
 The shrub-steppe landscape is harsh and dry, receiving between 5 and 10 in of rain per year.
-The sagebrush-bitterbrush-bunchgrass lands are home to a wide variety of plants and animals, and the Hanford Reach provides one of the Northwest's best salmon spawning grounds.
+The sagebrush-bitterbrush-bunchgrass lands are home to a wide variety of plants and animals, and the Hanford Reach provides one of the northwest's best salmon spawning grounds.
 Forty-eight rare, threatened, or endangered animal species have found refuge on the monument, as well as several insect species found nowhere else in the world.